-NTSE Punjab 2020 - The admit card of Punjab NTSE 2020 for stage 1 has been released online on October 15, 2019.
-Schools can download the NTSE Punjab admit card 2020 by entering username and password.
-Students can collect the admit card from their respective schools.
+NTSE Punjab 2020 - SCERT has released NTSE Punjab revised answer key for the exam held on November 3, 2019.
+Now, the authority will release the result of NTSE Punjab 2020 stage 1 exam.
+The admit cards of Punjab NTSE 2020 for stage 1 were released online on October 15, 2019.
+Schools could download the NTSE Punjab admit card 2020 by entering username and password.
+Students had to collect the admit card from their respective schools.
 The NTSE Punjab application last date has been concluded.
-NTSE Punjab 2020 stage 1 exam will be held on November 3, 2019, in offline mode.
-SCERT provides proper study material, test papers, mock test papers to help students preparing for NTSE exam.
+SCERT provided proper study material, test papers, mock test papers to help students preparing for NTSE exam.
 NTSE Punjab 2020 result will be declared in the last week of January 2020.
 Around 190 selected students will go for stage 2 NTSE 2020 exam conducted by NCERT and finally selected ones, will be able to get scholarships.
 Read more to know about NTSE Punjab 2020, dates, application form, Admit card, syllabus, result and cutoff etc.

 To know about all the events of Punjab NTSE stage 1 exam Check NTSE important dates in the table given below: